TrainingSony/mywebite/README.md

-cleared all content from local branch update-readme Adding new lines to README before rebase
+Cleared all content and updated from remote develop branch